sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-setup/ai-core-aiapi-clientsdk-setup.md

 [ACCORDION-BEGIN [Step 2: ](Install SAP AI API Client SDK)]

-`SAP-AI-API-Client-SDK`  is python package which will enable us to talk to SAP AI API.
+`SAP-AI-API-Client-SDK` is a python package, which will enable you to talk to SAP AI API.

 | Package | Link |
 | --- | --- |